Drahkcir/rss-feed-to-discord-notifier/readme.md

 # Project description

-This project allow via a configuration file to listen to a rss_feed and to send the news items to a discord webhook the first goal was to be specific to a rss_feed in particular whisch is the CERT-FR rss but the goal is now to be more generic a try and handles more platform or at least handle several standardized format.
+This project allow via a configuration file to listen to a rss_feed and to send the news items to a discord webhook the first goal was to be specific to a rss_feed in particular which is the CERT-FR rss but the goal is now to be more generic a try and handles more platform or at least handle several standardized format.

 ## summary